 C-Lon cord in beige, black and gray is being used above.
-Cut 2 pieces of each color of cord, each about 14 inches in length for a total of six pieces of cord.
+Cut 2 pieces of each color of the cord, each about 14 inches in length for a total of six pieces of cord.
 Make two groups of cords with three pieces of cord in each.

 One thing that can be difficult is the amount of curl in the cords when they are removed from the spool.
 The cords are more likely to tangle when they are all curled right off the spool.
 A couple of solutions we have found are to iron the cord lightly on low with a clothes iron.
 Another option is to use a hair straightener on low or when it has just started heating up.
 A couple of zips over the group of cords on a low-temperature setting is all it takes to make them perfectly straight.

-Fold the cords in half and insert into the center of the cowrie shell.
+Fold the cords in half and insert them into the center of the cowrie shell.
 You will find that one end of the shell typically has a wider opening than the other, Insert the cords in this side and slide them over to the other side.Continue to 4 of 9 below.

 04 of 09